-The issuance of additional units on parity with or senior to the Series C Preferred Units (including our Series A Preferred Units, Series B Preferred Units and Series C Preferred Units) would dilute the interests of the holders of the Series C Preferred Units, and any issuance of Parity Securities (including our Series A Preferred Units, Series B Preferred Units and Series C Preferred Units) or Senior Securities or additional indebtedness could affect our ability to pay distributions on, redeem or pay the liquidation preference on the Series C Preferred Units.
-Only the Change of Control Conversion Right relating to the Series C Preferred Units protects the holders of the Series C Preferred Units in the event of a highly leveraged or other transaction, including a merger or the sale, lease or conveyance of all or substantially all of our assets or business, which might adversely affect the holders of the Series C Preferred Units.
+The issuance of additional units on parity with or senior to the Series A Preferred Units (including additional Series A Preferred Units) would dilute the interests of the holders of the Series A Preferred Units, and any issuance of Parity Securities (including additional Series A Preferred Units) or Senior Securities or additional indebtedness could affect our ability to pay distributions on, redeem or pay the liquidation preference on the Series A Preferred Units.
+Only the Change of Control Conversion Right relating to the Series A Preferred Units protects the holders of the Series A Preferred Units in the event of a highly leveraged or other transaction, including a merger or the sale, lease or conveyance of all or substantially all of our assets or business, which might adversely affect the holders of the Series A Preferred Units.

-Our ability to issue Parity Securities in the future could adversely affect the rights of holders of our Series C Preferred Units.
+Our ability to issue Parity Securities in the future could adversely affect the rights of holders of our Series A Preferred Units.

-We are allowed to issue additional Series C Preferred Units and Parity Securities without any vote of the holders of the Series C Preferred Units, except where the cumulative distributions on the Series C Preferred Units or any Parity Securities are in arrears.
-The issuance of additional Series C Preferred Units or any Parity Securities would have the effect of reducing the amounts available to the holders of the Series C Preferred Units issued in this offering upon our liquidation, dissolution or winding up if we do not have sufficient funds to pay all liquidation preferences of the Series C Preferred Units and Parity Securities in full.
-It also would reduce amounts available to make distributions on the Series C Preferred Units issued in this offering if we do not have sufficient funds to pay distributions on all outstanding Series C Preferred Units and Parity Securities.
+We are allowed to issue additional Series A Preferred Units and Parity Securities without any vote of the holders of the Series A Preferred Units, except where the cumulative distributions on the Series A Preferred Units or any Parity Securities are in arrears.
+The issuance of additional Series A Preferred Units or any Parity Securities or any Parity Securities would have the effect of reducing the amounts available to the holders of the Series A Preferred Units issued in this offering upon our liquidation, dissolution or winding up if we do not have sufficient funds to pay all liquidation preferences of the Series A Preferred Units issued in this offering if we do not have sufficient funds series A Preferred Units issued in this offering if we do not have sufficient funds to pay distributions on all outstanding Series A Preferred Units and Parity Securities.

-In addition, although holders of Series C Preferred Units will be entitled to limited voting rights, as described in "Description of the Series C Preferred Units-Voting Rights," with respect to certain matters the Series C Preferred Units will generally vote separately as a class along with our Series A Preferred Units, our Series B Preferred Units and all other series of our Parity Securities that we may issue upon which like voting rights have been conferred and are exercisable.
-As a result, the voting rights of holders of Series C Preferred Units may be significantly diluted, and the holders of such other series of Parity Securities that we may issue may be able to control or significantly influence the outcome of any vote.
-Future issuances and sales of Parity Securities, or the perception that such issuances and sales could occur, may cause prevailing market prices for the Series C Preferred Units and our common units to decline and may adversely affect our ability to raise additional capital in the financial markets at times and prices favorable to us.
+In addition, although holders of Series A Preferred Units are entitled to limited voting rights, as described in "Description of the Series A Preferred Units-Voting Rights," with respect to certain matters the Series A Preferred Units will generally vote separately as a class along with all other series of our Parity Securities that we may issue upon which like voting rights have been conferred and are exercisable.
+As a result, the voting rights of holders of Series A Preferred Units may be significantly diluted, and the holders of such other series of Parity Securities that we may issue may be able to control or significantly influence the outcome of any vote.
+Future issuances and sales of Parity Securities, or the perception that such issuances and sales could occur, may cause prevailing market prices for the Series A Preferred Units and our common units to decline and may adversely affect our ability to raise additional capital in the financial markets at times and prices favorable to us.

-The Series C Preferred Units will have extremely limited voting rights.
+The Series A Preferred Units will have extremely limited voting rights.

-The voting rights of holders of the Series C Preferred Units will be extremely limited.
-Holders of the Series C Preferred Units generally will have no voting rights.
-Certain limited protective voting rights of the holders of the Series C Preferred Units are described in this prospectus supplement under "Description of the Series C Preferred Units-Voting Rights."
+The voting rights of holders of the Series A Preferred Units will be extremely limited.
+Holders of the Series A Preferred Units generally will have no voting rights.
+Certain limited protective voting rights of the holders of the Series A Preferred Units are described in this prospectus supplement under "Description of the Series A Preferred Units-Voting Rights."